solidi/writing/35-what-is-a-staff-engineer-anyway.md

 **Steer the business away from disastrous decisions.** These engineers are held to a standard of creative solutions and delivery.
 When the time comes to define technical feasibility, if the [business](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) is going down the path of continuous short-term patching and mounting technical debt, they speak up.
 For those systems that may not survive long, they balance genuinely maintainable systems and delivery.

 **And also make the business find unrealized potential.** For the impossibly difficult technical feasibility projects, they recommend alternatives and find larger initiatives to improve the customer and the system’s longevity.
-They combine technologies, find opportunities for delivery, and balance skillsets with key results while keeping it interesting for the engineers.
+They combine technologies, find opportunities for delivery, and balance skill sets with key results while keeping it interesting for the engineers.
 They advocate for systemic change.

 **Their decisions have an impact.** For the systems they design with teams, they influence the organization’s critical product decisions.
 Understanding their impact is essential for both engineering and the business.
 They create the *engineering brand* of the organization and evangelize it to the community.